Fix Website Errors Fast

 - DNS_PROBE_FINISHED_NXDOMAIN — the domain does not resolve.

-- DNS Server Not Responding — your device cannot get a reply from DNS.
+- DNS Server Not Responding — your device cannot get a valid DNS reply.

-- ERR_NAME_NOT_RESOLVED — the browser cannot resolve the website name.
+- ERR_NAME_NOT_RESOLVED — the browser cannot resolve the domain name.

 - Domain Not Pointing to Hosting — DNS records do not point to the correct server.